 In short, the United States should never have been named in this suit.
 No cause of action exists against it that Plaintiff has articulated, and sovereign immunity has not been waived for the government-wide relief the Court is asked to grant.
-And, once the United States falls out of the picture, the case is limited to the named agencies and their representative officials as arguably proper defendants.
-Plaintiff can seek to enjoin only the specific agency officials it named in its Complaint; it cannot enjoin the rest of the Federal Government.5
+And, once the United States falls out of the picture, the case is limited to the two dozen or so named agencies and their representative officials as arguably proper defendants.
+Plaintiff can seek to enjoin only the specific agency officials it named in its Complaint; it cannot enjoin the rest of the Federal Government.

 As alluded to above, Plaintiff also improperly uses naming the United States as defendant to seek to dodge the well-settled prohibition against courts enjoining the President.
 Plaintiff hardly bothers to disguise this attempted end-run.
-The Complaint describes "[t]he United States of America" as the party "responsible for the exercise of executive action by the named Defendants and all other agencies that are directed by the Order to take action respecting Jenner & Block."
+The Complaint describes "[t]he United States of America" as the party "responsible for the exercise of executive action by the named defendants and all other departments and agencies that are directed by the Order to take action respecting Susman Godfrey."
 Compl. ¶ 79.
-This, per Plaintiff, "ensure[s] that the relief ordered by the Court will apply government-wide."
+This, per Plaintiff, "ensure[s] that the relief ordered by the Court will apply on a government-wide basis, including to any federal agencies that are not specifically listed as defendants."
 Id.
-Of course, there is only one entity which fits Plaintiff's description: the President of the United States.
+Of course, there is only one entity which fits with Plaintiff's description: the President of the United States.
 See Seila Law LLC v.
 CFPB, 591 U.S. 197, 204 (2020) ("Under our Constitution, the 'executive Power'-all of it-is 'vested in a President."").